 Elizabeth Thorpe of Poshbrood shared her exciting plans to go to Dordogne over Spring Break with me last night; our conversation reminded me how much I adore this region of France.
 It’s not widely known as a tourist destination — surprising, as the Dordogne is brimming with wonderful attractions and scenic villages to explore.

 Our last visit was with three boys under 11.
 In addition to our fantastic farmhouse dinners and zip-line adventure, we all adored the village and castle of Beynac above the Dordogne River.
-This stunning attraction is an excellent subject for this week’s Photo Friday post.

 We’ve visited many castles in Europe and the Fortress of Beynac is one of my absolute favorites for kids and adults alike.